AdobeDocs/experience-platform.en/help/query-service/ui/monitor-queries.md

 ### Disable or enable a scheduled query {#disable}

-To disable a scheduled query, select the ellipsis of a scheduled query you want to manage, then select **[!UICONTROL Disable schedule]** from the options in the pop-up menu.
+To disable a scheduled query, select the ellipsis for the scheduled query you want to manage, then select **[!UICONTROL Disable schedule]** from the options in the pop-up menu.
 A dialog appears to confirm your action.
 Select **[!UICONTROL Disable]** to confirm your setting.

 Once a scheduled query is disabled, you can enable the schedule through the same process.
 Select the ellipsis, then select **[!UICONTROL Enable schedule]** from the available options.